MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/mimp-manual-monitoring.md

 # Manual Monitoring Template

-This template allows you to add only selected instances to the monitoring list by specifying connection strings manually.
+This template allows you to add the selected instances to the monitoring list by specifying connection strings manually.

 ## Configuring Manual Monitoring Template